 CLIENT CHOICE FOOD PANTRY: Certified Individuals/Families can receive access to our full pantry twice monthly.
-Visits must be 5 days apart.
+You will find fresh produce, bread, deli items, meats, and shelf-stable foods in our pantry.

 TEFAP: The Emergency Food Assistance Program (TEFAP) is a federal program that helps supplement the diets of low-income Americans by providing them with emergency food assistance at no cost.
 This food is offered to any individual which falls within the self-reported income guidelines.
 You DO NOT need to meet the other eligibility guidelines listed at the bottom of this page.

 NETWORX: NETworX is a national movement to measurably reduce poverty at its holistic core, not through well-doing for others, but through well-being together.
-This program will replace Bridges to Success in the spring of 2021.
-NETworX is individuals and communities seeking together to build intentional relationships though education and love of neighbor as well as love of self.
+This program replaced Bridges to Success/Circles in the spring of 2021.
+NETworX is individuals and communities seeking together to build intentional relationships through education and love of neighbor as well as love of self.

 1. Proof of Residence (a piece of mail addressed to you within the last 30 days)